-Fixes require much less space to install.
+Interim fixes require much less space to install.

-- 1. Stop the nodeagent server process on each base WebSphere Application Server node in the cell with the stopNode command. - If you do not have a deployment manager node, skip to step 13. - The stopNode command is in the install root/bin directory of each base node. - Stop all WebSphere Application Server-related Java processes such as the imsserver process. - 2.
-Stop the deployment manager process with the stopManager command. - The dmgr Java process is the deployment manager process.
+- 1. Stop the nodeagent server process on each base WebSphere Application Server node in the cell with the stopNode command. - The stopNode command is in the install root/bin directory of each base node. - Stop all WebSphere Application Server-related Java processes such as the imsserver process. - Stop the deployment manager process with the stopManager command. - The dmgr Java process is the deployment manager process.
 The stopManager command is in the install root/bin directory of each base node. - 3.
 Create an install root/update directory on the network deployment node, if it does not already - 4.
-Download the update installer application ZIP file to the install root/update, if you are installing an interim fix.

-Download the current version of the file, even though you might have an update installer from a previous interim fix installation.
-The Support page links to the current installer.

-- 5. Extract the contents of the ZIP file to the update directory. - 6.
+Download the update installer application ZIP file to the install root/update, if you are installing an interim fix. - Download the current version of the file, even though you might have an update installer from a previous interim fix installation.
+The Support page links to the current installer. - 5.
+Extract the contents of the ZIP file to the update directory. - 6.
 Create the update/fixes repository if you are installing an interim fix.
 Unpacking the fix pack creates the fixpacks repository directory, if it does not already exist. - 7.
 Download the interim fix or download and unpack the fix pack.